 For days Li’s foot has been swelling up.
 The morning we were set to sail Li’s foot was very swollen but she insisted we try anyway.
 We arrived at the beach and it was packed, I silently gulped and tried to convince Li to abort our mission but she insisted.
 We were shown where to sit on the boat which had about 40 tourists not even 60 seconds later we were back on the beach looking for a tricycle to take us to the clinic, I could see she was in pain.

 GPS: 11.179362, 119.390455

-After a small panic attack, a jab and some love and attention from the amazing nurses, Liza was on the road to recovery.
-We found out the hard way that you can get bitten by tiny sand flies, and have enough bites your skin can swell and get really irritated.
-If you planning a visit please remember insect repellent!
+After a small panic attack, a jab and some love and attention from the amazing nurses, Li was on the road to recovery.
+We found out the hard way that she had an allergic reaction.
+If you get bitten by tiny sand flies and have enough bites your skin can swell and get irritated.
+If you planning a visit please remember insect repellent, even on the beach!

 The El Nido on a scooter adventure continues…

-We were back on the scooter heading for the open road in the opposite direction to see what we could discover next.
-We passed some waterfalls, plenty of little local shops and dozens of locals waving and smiling.
+The next day we were back on the scooter heading for the open road in the opposite direction to see what we could discover next.
+We passed some waterfalls (Check out Kawasan Falls if you heading to Cebu), plenty of little shops and dozens of locals waving and smiling.

 Stop to admire the view